grannycart/by-sound-alone/index.md

 	* Extremely helpful for orientation.
 Keep the diagrams handy!
 * "Source code" for the novel (it's just markdown): [source code](http://github.com/grannycart/by-sound-alone_source/)
 	* Compile your own e-reader (epub) or pdf file to read!
+	* Get the most up-to-date version of the novel.
 	* Check out this github repo for licensing information and development details.
 * Is there a paper version?
 	* Yup.
 Contact me if you want an advance reader's copy: